Recombinant Human Cartilage intermediate layer protein 1 (CILP), partial

 Description

 Recombinant Human Cartilage intermediate layer protein 1 (CILP) is produced through a baculovirus expression system, covering amino acids 725-1184.
-The protein comes with an N-terminal 10xHis tag and C-terminal Myc tag for easier detection and purification.
+The protein comes with an N-terminal 10xHis tag and a C-terminal Myc tag for easier detection and purification.
 This partial protein shows greater than 85% purity when analyzed by SDS-PAGE, which appears to make it appropriate for research applications requiring high-quality protein samples.

 Cartilage intermediate layer protein 1 (CILP) is mainly known for its role in cartilage's extracellular matrix.
 The protein seems to be involved in how cartilage develops and maintains itself, likely playing an important part in keeping the tissue structurally sound and functional.
 Because CILP participates in cartilage biology, it has become a key target for researchers trying to understand cartilage-related processes and diseases.